netcreateorg/nc-multiplex/ReadMe.md

 This repo contains only the reverse proxy server.
 You will need to install the NetCreate repo separately.

+These instructions are primarily for installing on a local development machine.
+See also "Installing in the Cloud" notes at the end.

 #### Requirements
 * git
 * node 10+

+We assume you already have git and node 10+ installed.

 #### 1. Clone `nc-multiplex`